rei315/-Renew-ToTime/README.md

-# -Renew-ToTime
+# Dawaga (다와가)
 <img width="256" alt="1" src="https://user-images.githubusercontent.com/27776755/102720157-04a2b880-4336-11eb-8b6c-bd9f1d900343.png">

-Renewed Version of ToTime Application
+Renewed Version of Dawaga Application

-IOS Application that alerts you when you reach the distance you have set
+iOS Application that alerts you when you reach the distance you have set

 Languages supported: Korean, English, Japanese